varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 ## Inheritace

-Since our orignal contract has many cool features, whta if we wanted our StorageFactory to be a simple storage on itself, that is when inheritance becomes handy.
+Since our orignal contract has many cool features, what if we wanted our StorageFactory to be a simple storage on itself, that is when inheritance becomes handy.

-In order to StoreFactory to have all properties anf cunctions we need to created with the "is" key word like this:
+In order to StoreFactory to have all properties and functions we need to created with the "is" key word like this:

 ```